cloudwheels/test-cloudsell/index.md

 That'll get us 256MB of memory on IBM's  [Cloud Foundry](https://www.cloudfoundry.org/the-foundry/ibm-cloud-foundry/) platform, where we'll set up a vanilla  [Node.js](https://nodejs.org/) instance for deploying our LoopStore app to the cloud.

 As a big bonus, our IBM id gives us access to the  [Cloudant](https://www.ibm.com/cloud/cloudant) database service.
 We can connect to all sorts of backend data services through LoopBack's  [DataSources](https://loopback.io/doc/en/lb4/DataSources.html).
 Cloudant is a distributed, non-relational document database (a bit like  [MongoDB](https://www.mongodb.com/)), which suits storing data for our LoopBack  [Models](https://loopback.io/doc/en/lb4/Model.html) well.

+## Congratulations

+<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

+You’re all set!

+You can now filter and format to your heart’s content.
+Read the help of `gcloud topic filters` and `gcloud topic formats` for a detailed look at what these flags can do.

+**Don’t forget to clean up after yourself**: If you created test projects, be sure to delete them to avoid unnecessary charges.
+Use `gcloud projects delete <PROJECT-ID>`.

 ## Sign up for IBM Cloud and login to the console